 The evidence suggests that working memory training may have potential benefits for cognitive performance in individuals with neurological conditions, but further investigation is needed to better understand the optimal training methods and the generalizability of the effects across different populations.

-Matrix Reasoning Tasks for Assessing Fluid Intelligence
+Matrix Reasoning and Intelligence Testing

 Matrix reasoning tasks are a popular method for assessing an individual's fluid intelligence, or the ability to solve abstract problems and think critically.
 These tasks require the test-taker to identify patterns and relationships within a series of shapes and symbols, and then apply the identified rules to solve new problems.